A Vision for the National Skills Strategy, 2008-12” seeks to achieve

 The Pak-Austria Fachhochschule: Institute of Applied Sciences & Technology (PAF-IAST) is our collaborative venture with select Austrian and Chinese Universities

-The Pak-Austria Fachhochschule: Institute of Applied Sciences and Technology (PAF-IAST) is unique in its concept, approach and methodology. he project concept stems from the slogan “Skilling Pakistan” and envisages to create highly credible technical education infrastructure both at tertiary and hi-tech industry levels.With this twin-aim concept, the project is a quantum leap forward in the fast burgeoning knowledge-based economy, far beyond a mere educational program.
+The Pak-Austria Fachhochschule: Institute of Applied Sciences and Technology (PAF-IAST) is unique in its concept, approach and methodology.
+The project concept stems from the slogan “Skilling Pakistan” and envisages creating highly credible technical education infrastructure both at tertiary and hi-tech industry levels.With this twin-aim concept, the project is a quantum leap forward in the fast burgeoning knowledge-based economy, far beyond a mere educational program.

-Our aim is to raise the standards of technical education in Pakistan at par with those of most advanced industrial economies, notwithstanding the problems confronting developing nations in trying to achieve standards in advanced countries: standards that are constantly on the rise at a pace much faster than the economic capacity of a developing country.
-At the same time, we are fully conscious of and alive to the need of linking employment with education by harnessing high-quality manpower produced by such projects to induce, not only an inward flow of technology investment into Pakistan but also enable generation of local hi-tech industry.
+We aim to raise the standards of technical education in Pakistan at par with those of most advanced industrial economies, notwithstanding the problems confronting developing nations in trying to achieve standards in advanced countries: standards that are constantly on the rise at a pace much faster than the economic capacity of a developing country.
+At the same time, we are fully conscious of and alive to the need of linking employment with education by harnessing high-quality manpower produced by such projects to induce, not only an inward flow of technology investment into Pakistan but also enable the generation of local hi-tech industry.
 The technology park integrated into the scheme of Pak-Austria Fachhochschule is a cardinal feature of this holistic concept.

 The Pak-Austria Fachhochschule: Institute of Applied Sciences and Technology boasts latest teaching and practical laboratories equipped at par with partner universities.
-Effective plans are in hand to keep pace, through a process of monitoring by their accreditation bodies, with the highest standards of the curricula, teaching resources and the learning outcomes adopted by the foreign partners.
+Effective plans are in hand to keep pace, through a process of monitoring by their accreditation bodies, with the highest standards of the curricula, teaching resources, and the learning outcomes adopted by the foreign partners.
 On completion of the initial establishment phase, the quality and output will be gauged, and programs accredited, using internationally-recognized criteria.

 The PAF-IAST programs are closely integrated with a parallel program for the development of technology-driven enterprises.
-For holistic achievement of the concept, it is necessary to dovetail the institute’s educational infrastructure with a corresponding and compatible growth in high-technology industry in tandem.
+For the holistic achievement of the concept, it is necessary to dovetail the institute’s educational infrastructure with a corresponding and compatible growth in the high-technology industry in tandem.
 To meet this critical need, PAF-IAST has a sound plan in place to build on its state-of-the-art campus an Innovation Technology Park.
 To boost innovation, every faculty member, trained in Austria and China, will be offered an average grant of USD 50,000 for developing new projects in the Innovation Park.
 A sum of 10 million USD has already been set aside for this purpose.
 The new projects, which will be implemented largely in collaboration with scientists of Austrian and Chinese partner universities, could potentially lead to joint patenting and industrial production.